 2 dead after fight, stabbing at Maryland mall

-Police say they're working to confirm a description of the person who fatally stabbed two men in a Maryland mall near Washington.
-Montgomery County Police say in a statement that officers called to Westfield Wheaton Mall on Tuesday afternoon for an assault found two men suffering from stab wounds.
+Police say they're working to confirm a description of the person who fatally stabbed two men in a Maryland mall outside Washington.
+Montgomery County Police say in a statement that officers called to Westfield Wheaton Mall on Tuesday afternoon for a report of an assault found two men suffering from stab wounds.

 Add your comments below